Some States are Stacking on EV Tax Credits & Rebates on to Federal EV Tax Credits

 Pennsylvania

-Pennsylvania offers rebates for new and used electric vehicles with final purchase price of $50,000 or less (purchase or lease) for the following amounts:
+Pennsylvania offers EV rebates for new and used electric vehicles with final purchase price of $45,000 or less (purchase or lease) for the following amounts:

-• An additional $1,000 is available to applicants who meet low-income requirements.
+- An additional $1,000 is available to applicants who meet lower-income requirements (max household income not above 150% of the federal poverty level).

 Rhode Island

-Rhode Island’s DRIVE EV Rebate program is offering the following rebates for vehicles purchased on or after 7/7/22:
+Rhode Island’s DRIVE EV Rebate program is offering the following incentives:

 An additional rebate of up to $1,500 is available to applicants that participate in a state or federal income-qualified program (see DRIVE+).
 Rebates are awarded on a first-come, first-served basis.